TusKANNy/kannolo/README.md

 ### Resources
 Check out our `docs` folder for a more detailed guide on how to use kANNolo directly in Rust, replicate the results of our paper, or use kANNolo with your custom collection.

-Disclaimer: The results in the paper are obtained with a direct-access table shared among threads to keep track of visited nodes.
-In the current version, this is substituted with a hash set, with the double goal of simplifying the code for users and to make it independent of the size of the dataset, a feature that one would like to enable when dealing with large datasets.
-This may affect performance.

 ### <a name="bib">📚 Bibliography</a>
 Leonardo Delfino, Domenico Erriquez, Silvio Martinico, Franco Maria Nardini, Cosimo Rulli and Rossano Venturini. "*kANNolo: Sweet and Smooth Approximate k-Nearest Neighbors Search*."
 Proc.
 ECIR.
 2025.